BlokMaster21309/School/README.md

 # School
-Mirror of projects from https://github.com/IACS-CS by u/thinkle
+Mirror of my projects forked from https://github.com/IACS-CS by u/thinkle